takeshape/penny/README.md

    Actions.
 You'll need the following secrets:

 - `CHROMATIC_PROJECT_TOKEN` if using [Chromatic](https://www.chromatic.com/).
-- `TAKESHAPE_API_KEY` - Create a TakeShape personal access token (PAT) with access to your project and full branch permissions.
+- `TAKESHAPE_API_KEY` - Create a TakeShape API key with access to your project and full branch permissions.

 ### Deploy Penny to a new TakeShape Project